sminnaar/Darkly/09 spoofing/Resources/spoofing.md

 ```bash
 <center><h2 style="margin-top:50px;"> The flag is : f2a29020ef3132e01dd61df97fd33ec8d7fcd1388cc9601e7db691d17d4d6188</h2><br/><img src="images/win.png" alt="" width=200px height=200px></center> <audio id="best_music_ever" src="audio/music.mp3"preload="true" loop="loop" autoplay="autoplay">
 ```

+In the case of rea-world applications an attacker would be looking for personal data, keys, usernames and passwords.
+Anything that they can possibly use to escalate their privileges or data they can use for monatary gains or social hacking.

 ## A brief explination of Spoofing: